 I recently built a Multi-Colored Pallet Dining Table.
 I used multiple stain colors for the project per their request.
 By the time it was finished, I had used a total of 13 different colors.
 I used the same color for all four legs and another color for the four sides of the frame.
 I focused the multiple tones on the table top.
 This idea would make a beautiful pallet floor, too!

 Knock 'em dead at your next dinner party with a Multi-Colored Pallet Dining Room Table

-The table was fairly easy to build, but it was time-consuming The legs are solid oak which I am fortunate enough to be able to get for free from a factory where my son works.
+The table was relatively easy to build, but it was time-consuming.
+The legs are solid oak, which I am fortunate enough to be able to get for free from a factory where my son works.
 They receive massive pallets of sheet metal with large pieces of oak stacker boards in between the bundles.
 The stackers are gray, rough and weathered when I get them, so I run them through a Delta planer.
 The oak legs transformed into beautiful lumber!
 I used a sheet of 1/2" OSB as a foundation where I glued and nailed the pallet deck boards.
-Next, I used three pallet runner boards as "ribs" for extra strength and stability under the table top.
+Next, I used three pallet runner boards as "ribs" for extra strength and stability under the tabletop.
 I used a Kreg jig to attach them to my frame.
 The two narrow ends of the frame are also pallet runner boards.
-I purchased the long pieces of 2" x 4"s which I distressed to make for more of rustic/rough look.
+I purchased the long pieces of 2" x 4"s which I distressed to make for more of the rustic/rough look.

 Build the Multi-colored Pallet Dining Room Table Top: